Transforming the fortunes of vanishing wildflower grasslands

 Save our Magnificent Meadows (www.magnificentmeadows.org.uk) is the UK’s largest partnership project transforming the fortunes of our vanishing wildflower meadows, grasslands and wildlife.
 Led by Plantlife, the partnership is made up of 11 organisations, including the Cotswolds Conservation Board and is primarily funded by the Heritage Lottery Fund.

-- Targeting just under 6,000 hectares of wildflower meadows and grasslands in nine strategic landscapes across the UK, including the Cotswolds AONB.
+- Targeted just under 6,000 hectares of wildflower meadows and grasslands in nine strategic landscapes across the UK, including the Cotswolds AONB.

-- Giving people all over the UK the chance to visit, enjoy and learn about our wildflower meadows and grasslands.
+- Gave people all over the UK the chance to visit, enjoy and learn about our wildflower meadows and grasslands.

-- Raising awareness of the desperate plight of our wildflower meadows and grasslands and equipping communities with the knowledge and skills to reverse this devastating trend.
+- Raised awareness of the desperate plight of our wildflower meadows and grasslands and equipping communities with the knowledge and skills to reverse this devastating trend.

-The Cotswolds element of Save Our Magnificent Meadows is being delivered by the Cotswolds Conservation Board over the next three years and will be particularly working in the Cotswold scarp and river valleys.
-The main focus is not the management of existing high quality grassland sites, but targeting the low quality and former wildflower-rich grasslands that often surround and connect these sites.
+The Cotswolds element of Save Our Magnificent Meadows was delivered by the Cotswolds Conservation Board over three years and particularly worked in the Cotswold scarp and river valleys.
+The main focus was not the management of existing high quality grassland sites, but targeting the low quality and former wildflower-rich grasslands that often surround and connect these sites.

-Conservation Officer, Eleanor Reast, is providing advice to landowners on grassland restoration with the aim of restoring up to 1,125 hectares over three years.
-She will also be recruiting ‘Landowner Champions’ who will help deliver conservation advice and support in the local community.
-The project has purchased a seed harvester with the aim of collecting seeds from already species-rich donor sites and broadcasting them onto poor grassland nearby.
+Conservation Officer at the time, Eleanor Reast, provided advice to landowners on grassland restoration with the aim of restoring up to 1,125 hectares over three years.
+She recruited ‘Landowner Champions’ who helped deliver conservation advice and support in the local community.
+The project purchased a seed harvester to collect seeds from already species-rich donor sites and broadcast them onto poor grassland nearby.